mredig/NetworkHandler/Readme.md

 # Network Handler

-I wrote this because I found myself repeating a lot of boilerplate code when sending and receiving data with APIs.
-Essentially, every time I'd want to make a network call, I'd have to check for errors, check the response code, check if there's data, check if the data is valid, and finally use the data.
+NetworkHandler was written to save you time by cutting out the needlessly messy boilerplate code from `UrlSession`.
+Typically, everytime you make a network call, you have to check for errors, response codes, data existence and data validity.
 Every.
-Time.
-(Sure, you could skip a couple of those steps occasionally, but then you might run into an unforeseen error).
+Single..
+Time...
+Skipping those steps while using `UrlSession` might result in unforseen consequences.
+Luckily, we built `NetworkHandler` as a solution.

-NetworkHandler primarily consists of three main functions:
+NetworkHandler consists of 3 core functions:

 * `transferMahOptionalDatas`:
 	* Sometimes you don't care if the server provides data or there may be a situation where the data MIGHT get returned or it MIGHT not, just as long as the transaction was successful otherwise.
 In these situations, you can use `transferMahOptionalDatas` and it'll provide you with `Data?` when successful, and a `NetworkError` when failure occurs.